TauOmicronMu/RobotWarehouse/README.md

 }
 ```

-You then have to tell the EventDispatcher that this class has subscriber methods, to do so, you can either use a static initialiser or a constructor.
+You then have to tell the EventDispatcher that this class has subscriber methods.
+If you have static subscriber methods, you can either use a static initialiser or use the constructor method.
+If you have non-static subscriber methods, then you must use the constructor method.
 ```
 public class Test {